Systems with large flexible server pools: Instability of "natural" load balancing: Special cases in which fluid models are stable

-\begin{proof} As seen in the proof of Theorem~\ref{th-loc-stab-spec2}, the matrix $A_u$ in this case is diagonal with entries $-\mu_i$.
-By Lemma~\ref{lemma:entries of A_c}, $A_c$ has off-diagonal entries $(A_c)_{ii'} = \mu_{i'}/I$ and diagonal entries $-\mu_i(1-1/I)$.
+and $A_u$ is simply a diagonal matrix with entries $-\mu_i$. \end{pf} \begin{theorem} Assume $\rho= 1$ and $\mu_{ij} = \mu_i$ for $(ij) \in\CE$.
+Then the system is locally stable (i.e., $A_c$ is stable). \end{theorem} \begin{pf} As seen in the proof of Theorem~\ref{th-loc-stab-spec2}, the matrix $A_u$ in this case is diagonal with entries $-\mu_i$.
+By Lemma \ref {lemmaentriesofAc}, $A_c$ has off-diagonal entries $(A_c)_{ii'} = \mu_{i'}/I$ and diagonal entries $-\mu_i(1-1/I)$.
 That is, its off-diagonal entries are strictly positive.
 Therefore, $A_c + \eta I$ for some large enough constant $\eta>0$ (where $I$ is the identity matrix) is a positive matrix.
-By Perron-Frobenius theorem \cite[Chapter 8]{Meyer}, $A_c + \eta I$ has a real eigenvalue $p + \eta$ with the property that any other eigenvalue of $A_c + \eta I$ is smaller than $p+\eta$ in absolute value (and in particular has real part smaller than $p + \eta$).
-Moreover, the associated \emph{left} eigenvector $w$ is strictly positive, and is the unique (up to scaling) strictly positive left eigenvector of $A_c + \eta I$.
-Translating these statements to $A_c$, we get: $A_c$ has a real eigenvalue $p$; all other eigenvalues of $A_c$ have real part smaller than $p$; $A_c$ has unique (up to scaling) strictly positive left eigenvector $w$; and the eigenvalue of $w$ is $p$.
+By the Perron--Frobenius theorem (\cite {Meyer}, Chapter 8), $A_c + \eta I$ has a real eigenvalue $p + \eta$ with the property that any other eigenvalue of $A_c + \eta I$ is smaller than $p+\eta$ in absolute value (and in particular has real part smaller than $p + \eta$).
+Moreover, the associated \textit{left} eigenvector $w$ is strictly positive, and is the unique (up to scaling) strictly positive left eigenvector of $A_c + \eta I$.
+Translating these statements to $A_c$, we get: $A_c$ has a real eigenvalue~$p$; all other eigenvalues of $A_c$ have real part smaller than $p$; $A_c$ has unique (up to scaling) strictly positive left eigenvector $w$; and the eigenvalue of $w$ is $p$.

-Now, $A_c$ has a positive left eigenvector with eigenvalue $0$, namely $(1,1,\dotsc,1)$.
-Therefore, we must have $p = 0$, and we conclude that all other (i.e., non-zero) eigenvalues of $A_c$ have real part smaller than $0$, as required. \end{proof}
+Now, $A_c$ has a positive left eigenvector with eigenvalue $0$, namely $(1,1, \ldots,1)$.
+Therefore, we must have $p = 0$, and we conclude that all other (i.e., nonzero) eigenvalues of $A_c$ have real part smaller than $0$, as required. \end{pf}